Lagos plane crash: Nigeria leader in air safety promise

 All 153 people on board, and an unknown number on the ground, were killed.

-An official told the BBC investigators have recovered both the flight data and cockpit recorders, vital for understanding what caused the crash.'Major setback'
+An official told the BBC investigators have recovered both the flight data and cockpit recorders, vital for understanding what caused the crash.

 The McDonnell Douglas MD-83, operated by Dana Air, crashed into a printing works and residential buildings on Sunday afternoon before bursting into flames.